sachinNishalka/quizi-app/README.md

 ## Getting Started

-1. Clone the repository:
+1. Clone the repository
-2. Install the dependencies:
+2. Install the dependencies
-3. Run the app:
+3. Run the app

 ## Contributing